OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Trust is….md

 See Fragile, above.

 **Complicated**: So trust is fragile, indirect, emergent and all sorts of things nobody’s trained us to be good at.
-Why bother? tktktk
+Why bother?
+Because it's Foundational.

+Ah, one more, building on Fragile again.

-I can screw something up and raise my trust.
-It all depends on how I deal with the screwup.
-If I dodge and obfuscate, I reveal myself as even less trustworthy than you thought.
-But if I admit the problem, share openly how I’m fixing it and make sure it never shows up again, I may end up being more trustworthy than before the problem showed up, when things were hunky-dory.
+**Stronger after it breaks**: Amplifying on Built Over Time, you can screw something up and raise your trust in others' eyes.
+It all depends on how you deal with the screwup.
+If you dodge and obfuscate, you reveal yourself as even less trustworthy than others thought.
+But if you admit the problem, share openly how you're fixing it and make sure it never shows up again, you may end up being more trustworthy than before the problem showed up, when things were hunky-dory.

-In fact, in my more cynical moments I argue that without crises, trust isn’t tested, so on average, trust is likely not as strong as it could be.
+In my more cynical moments I argue that [without crises](https://atlc.org/members/resources/four_stages_community.html), trust isn’t tested, so trust is likely not as strong as it could be.
 Unfortunately, prosperity breeds complacency.

 To explore that point, imagine for a moment that you lived in the former East Germany, where one citizen in ten was an informant, reporting others’ actions to the Stasi, the state police.
 At the surface level, East Germany was clearly a broken, low-trust society.
 But the way most people got by was through the grey or black markets, more specifically through personal, informal networks of care.